 - I am taking the GRE very close to the application deadline date.
 Will my scores make it to the department by the deadline?

 It takes approximately 10-15 days for official GRE test results to be received by UT.
-The Graduate and International Admission Center (GIAC) will not be able to complete their review of your application materials without the GRE scores.
-After GIAC receives the scores, they will refer your application to the department for consideration.
+UT Graduate Admissions will not be able to complete their review of your application materials without the GRE scores.
+After Graduate Admissions receives the scores, they will refer your application to the department for consideration.
 This can take an additional few days.
-These delays will cause your application to be delayed in being delivered to your program or area of interest.
+These delays will cause your application to be delayed in being reviewed by your program or area of interest.

 - Are the application deadlines different for international students?